-The counselling room is a place for you to "say it as it is" and from that it brings new insights, self-awareness, resilience and the ability to move forward with your life.
+The counselling room is a place for you to "say it as it is" and from that it brings new iinsight, self-awareness, resilience and the ability to move forward with your life.

 As a Counsellor I work integratively, providing you with the time and space to explore what’s troubling you.
 The space is totally confidential, non-judgmental and supportive.

-I use several approaches in my work, incorporating Person Centred Therapy (PCT), Cognitive Behavioural Therapy (CBT), Transactional Analysis (TA), Psychodynamic and Existential approaches.
+I use several approaches in my work, incorporating Person Centred Therapy (PCT), Cognitive Behavioural Therapy (CBT), Transactional Analysis (TA), Psychodynamic, Existential approaches and EMDR.

-I am also trained as an EMDR Therapist, an acronym for 'Eye Movement Desensitisation and Reprocessing'.
-EMDR is a powerful psychological treatment method developed by an American clinical psychologist, Dr Francine Shapiro, in the 1980s.
+EMDR is an acronym for 'Eye Movement Desensitisation and Reprocessing', it is an empowering psychological treatment method developed by an American clinical psychologist, Dr Francine Shapiro, in the 1980s.
 It can be described as a psychotherapy that enables people to heal from the symptoms and emotional distress that are the result of disturbing life experiences.

 As a Counsellor my commitment is to really listen to you, value you, help and support you, providing you with a space to express your emotions in your own way at your own pace.